 Bullwinkle - Woopidy Woo - Garden Brook Loop

 This 2.25-mile loop is a great tour for those looking to get out in a relatively quiet corner of our mixed-use trail system.
-Parking is accessible just across from the Keweenaw Mountain Lodge on US-41 near the upper end of the trail Garden Brook.
-This looped hike is enjorable in either direction.
+Parking is accessible just across from the golf course on US-41 near the upper end of the trail Garden Brook.
+This looped hike is enjoyable in either direction.
 At the top of the hill near your vehicle the forest is more deciduous, with mixed maples and oaks dominating.
 Nearer to the Garden Brook valley, tall white pines, dense cedars, and other plants that enjoy wetter soils take over.
 The upper portions of the trail Garden Brook pass by a waterfall that cascades over the trail, so step lightly to avoid getting your feet wet.
 Other crossings have boardwalks or short bridges.
 The trails in this area are somewhat bumpy and you should expect roots and rocks, but nothing too scary.
 Hills are gradual and bike traffic is fairly low even during busy weekends.